Banking Banking Basics

 Is a debit card a checking or savings account?

 A debit card is used for purchases and withdrawals typically funded by your checking account.
 While it’s rare, some savings accounts do offer you the ability to write checks or withdraw from an ATM.
-But you will always be limited to six transfers or withdrawals per month from a savings account.
+But you may have transfer or withdrawal limits per month from a savings account.

 What's the difference between CDs, checking accounts, and savings accounts?